utwente-db/QuestionMark/MANUAL.md

 This file contains the roadmap on how QuestionMark: The Dataset Generator is to be used.
-_Optional steps are displayed in italic_.
+_Explanation is displayed in italics_.

 Note that you are allowed to make changes to this program.
 Please follow the rules as provided by the CC license.